crossbario/txaio-etcd/README.rst

 `etcd3 <https://coreos.com/etcd/docs/latest/>`_ is a powerful building block in networked and distributed applications, which `Twisted <http://twistedmatrix.com/>`_ is an advanced substrate to implement in turn.
 Hence the desire for a fully asynchronous etcd3 Twisted client with broad feature support: **txaioetcd**.

-**txaioetcd** currently supports these etcd3 basic
+**txaioetcd** currently supports these etcd3 basic features

 - [x] arbitrary byte strings for keys and values
 - [x] set and get values by key
 - [x] get values by range or prefix
 - [x] delete value (by single key, range and prefix)

-and advanced features
+and the following advanced features

 - [ ] watch key sets with asynchronous callback
 - [ ] create, refresh and delete leases